Ynlay/100-days-of-code/log.md

 **Today's Progress**: Babysteps into creating a shell with C in linux, also started looking into Unity again, watched a few 			      tutorials and started getting used to the ui.

+### Day 92: April 23

+**Today's Progress**: Worked a lot more on the shell project with C in linux.
+Still trying to wrap my head around pointers and memory allocation but getting there.

 ### DAYS SKIPPED SO FAR : 18